collective/icalendar/README.rst

 API Change
 ----------

-Since version we unified to icalendar de/serialization API to use only to_ical (for writing an ical string from the internal representation) and from_ical (for parsing an ical string into the internal representation).
+Since version 3.0 the icalendar de/serialization API is unified to use only to_ical (for writing an ical string from the internal representation) and from_ical (for parsing an ical string into the internal representation).